dbt-labs/corp/dbt_style_guide.md

 - YAML files should be named with the convention `_<config>_<description>.yml`, with the `config` being the thing you are configuring (i.e, `docs`, `models`, `sources`) and `description` typically being the folder of models you're configuring it for (i.e, `core`, `staging`, `intermediate`)
   Examples: `_sources_jaffle_shop.yml`, `_models_jaffle_shop.md`

-- Indents should use four spaces.
+- Indents should use two spaces.

 - List items should be indented.